acerbilab/pyvbmc/README.md

 Besides formal citations, you can demonstrate your appreciation for PyVBMC in the following ways:

 - *Star :star:* the VBMC repository on GitHub;
+- [Subscribe](http://eepurl.com/idcvc9) to the lab's newsletter for news and updates (new features, bug fixes, new releases, etc.);
 - [Follow Luigi Acerbi on Twitter](https://twitter.com/AcerbiLuigi) for updates about VBMC/PyVBMC and other projects;
 - Tell us about your model-fitting problem and your experience with PyVBMC (positive or negative) at <luigi.acerbi@helsinki.fi> (putting  'PyVBMC' in the subject of the email).